lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 https://www.economist.com/business/2025/10/16/why-bosses-need-to-wake-up-to-dark-patterns
 - "to eschew dark patterns is that they can hurt their firms’ long-term interests.
 Consumers dislike egregious attempts to manipulate them into buying things: the study by Messrs Luguri and Strahilevitz found that aggressive techniques upset the consumers"
 - "patterns can replicate without much thought.
 According to Marie Potel, a co-founder of Fair Patterns, a firm that helps to fix dark patterns, problematic designs are often cut and pasted from standard templates."

+### Nihilism and Short Term Thinking
+Is there a pattern whereby nihilism ends up aligning with short term fraud and fanticism, for example in the perhaps measurable sales-fraud, potemkin village, shoot the messenger, relating weak business leadership to 'political' populist extremism?

 ### Detection of short term and long term problems
 - short cycle bubbles (fewer than 5 years)
 - indefinite embedded long term problems